 Care must be taken near the expiry time of a time lock.
 The peer-to-peer network allows block time to be up to two hours ahead of real time, so a locktime transaction can be added to the block chain up to two hours before its time lock officially expires.
 Also, blocks are not created at guaranteed intervals, so any attempt to cancel a valuable transaction should be made a few hours before the time lock expires.

 Previous versions of Bitcoin Core provided a feature which prevented transaction signers from using the method described above to cancel a time-locked transaction, but a necessary part of this feature was disabled to prevent denial of service attacks.
 A legacy of this system are four-byte sequence numbers in every input.
 Sequence numbers were meant to allow multiple signers to agree to update a transaction; when they finished updating the transaction, they could agree to set every input’s sequence number to the four-byte unsigned maximum (0xffffffff), allowing the transaction to be added to a block even if its time lock had not expired.

 Even today, setting all sequence numbers to 0xffffffff (the default in Bitcoin Core) can still disable the time lock, so if you want to use locktime, at least one input must have a sequence number below the maximum.
-Since sequence numbers are not used by the network for any other purpose, setting any sequence number to zero is sufficient to enable locktime.
+As sequence numbers are also used to indicate BIP-125 replaceability, the sequence should be set to 0xfffffffe when using only locktime.

 Locktime itself is an unsigned 4-byte integer which can be parsed two ways: